 The Official Manufacturing PMI: Holding the Line at 50.3

-The National Bureau of Statistics manufacturing PMI came in at 50.3 for April, edging past the 50.1 consensus estimate but slipping from March's 50.4, per Reuters.
+The National Bureau of Statistics manufacturing PMI came in at 50.3 for April, slipping from March's 50.4.
 On the surface, this looks like stability.
 Beneath it, the component breakdown tells a more complicated story.

 Production activity ticked slightly higher, which is the main reason the headline number stayed above 50.
 But new orders fell to 50.6 from 51.6 in March -- a meaningful deceleration.
 Employment remained below the 50 threshold, consistent with the persistent labor shedding that has characterized Chinese manufacturing for over a year.

-This dynamic -- rising costs, weak pricing power, stagnant orders -- is the daily reality for the larger, domestically oriented manufacturers that dominate the NBS survey.
-These are the companies plugged into China's internal demand channels, and those channels are running dry.
+This dynamic -- rising costs, weak pricing power, and slower order momentum -- is the daily reality for many larger, domestically oriented manufacturers that dominate the NBS survey.
+These are the companies plugged into China's internal demand channels, and those channels are under pressure.

-If the domestic picture is grim, the export-oriented private sector tells the opposite story.
-While the official survey showed stagnation, the Caixin/S&P manufacturing PMI told a dramatically different story.
-It surged to 52.2 from 50.8 in March, crushing the 51.0 consensus and posting its strongest reading since late 2020, Reuters reported.
+If the domestic picture is weak, the export-oriented private sector tells the opposite story.
+While the official survey showed only modest expansion, the RatingDog / S&P Global manufacturing PMI told a dramatically different story.
+It surged to 52.2 from 50.8 in March and posted its strongest reading since late 2020.

-New export orders reached 50.3, the highest level since April 2024, according to Reuters.
+New export orders reached 50.3, the highest level since April 2024, according to the RatingDog / S&P Global release.
 This is the number driving the divergence.
 Export-oriented private manufacturers -- the companies that supply everything from consumer electronics to industrial components to markets worldwide -- are running hot.

 Zhiwei Zhang of Pinpoint Asset Management framed it plainly: "the outlook of the export sector is very important... as domestic demand has been weak."
 The implication is clear: China's growth engine has shifted from internal consumption to external demand, at least for now.

-But there is a complication that the headline Caixin number does not immediately reveal.
+But there is a complication that the headline RatingDog number does not immediately reveal.
 Part of this export surge appears driven by stockpiling rather than organic end-user demand.

-The Stockpiling Factor: Iran War, Hormuz, and Front-Loaded Demand
+The Stockpiling Factor: Energy Shock And Front-Loaded Demand

 A warehouse manager in Dongguan described the dynamic in telling detail: "there is an overall shortage in the chemical sector, and factories are nervous about future demand.
 This caused widespread stockpiling on a large scale -- every factory wants to stock up."

 The trade flow pattern supports this interpretation.
 China's exports surged 21.8% in the January-February period, driving a trade surplus of $213.6 billion, per official figures.
-But by March, export growth collapsed to just 2.5%, with US-bound exports specifically falling 26.5%, Fortune reported.
+But by March, export growth slowed to 2.5%, with US-bound exports specifically falling 26.5%, according to AP's report on the customs data.
 The April PMI export order reading of 50.3, while the highest in a year, comes against this decelerating backdrop.

 Why Two PMIs Tell Different Stories: Methodology Matters